JohnBerta/CourseEnrollmentChecker/README.md

-# CourseEnrollmentChecker
+# Course Availability Checker with Selenium and Swing GUI
-CourseEnrollmentChecker is a Selenium automation script designed to monitor and report the availability of online courses.
-Given a course URL, it checks for the presence of an enrollment button and notifies whether the course is available for enrollment.
-Stay informed about course availability effortlessly with CourseEnrollmentChecker
+This repository contains a versatile Java application that leverages Selenium for web automation and features a user-friendly Swing-based GUI.
+Use it to check the availability of online courses by providing the course URL and wait time.
+The GUI makes it accessible to both technical and non-technical users, and dialog messages provide clear feedback on course availability.
+Customize the Selenium automation logic to suit your needs.
+Streamline your course monitoring process with this tool.